coderefinery/coderefinery.org/_events/2019-11-06-stockholm.md

 #### What you can do at the hackathon

+- Participate in a **2-day project**
 - **Bring your own code or data** and get suggestions/help on how to better organize, test, document, and share your code.
-- Participate at a **ReproHack** where we try to reproduce a nominated paper and learn how to make software papers better reproducible.
-You can nominate your own paper and then you get feedback about how to improve your own work.
+- Participate at a **ReproHack** where we try to reproduce a nominated paper (can be your own paper!) and learn how to make software papers better reproducible.
 - Develop a **new CodeRefinery lesson**.
 - **Share your expertise** with others and learn many new tricks and tools from others.

-#### What we ask you to provide

-- Nominate one paper for the ReproHack (can be your paper or somebody else's).
-- Suggest at least one project that you would like to work on with others.
+#### 2-day project

+- To participate in this session, please propose a project.
+For this please email us a project title and an abstract.
+- We will also soon list here already proposed projects.

-- If you bring your own code or data where you would like to get expert suggestions, please give us some background information.
+#### Bring your own code or data

+- To participate in this session, please provide us with some background information about your code/data.

+#### ReproHack

+- To participate in the ReproHack, please nominate one paper which we will try to reproduce as a group.
+You can nominate your own paper and then you get feedback about how to improve your own work.

+#### Develop a new CodeRefinery lesson

+- Ideas: web scraping, regular expressions.

+#### Share your expertise

+- We will schedule short informal presentations where you can show something cool you have built or learned.

 ---